minshi123/gitlab/doc/user/application_security/secret_detection/index.md

 ## Full History Secret Scan

-GitLab 12.11 introduced support for scanning the full history of a reposity.
+GitLab 12.11 introduced support for scanning the full history of a repository.
 This new functionality is particularly useful when you are enabling Secret Detection in a repository for the first time and you want to perform a full secret scan.
 Running a secret scan on the full history can take a long time, especially for larger repositories with lengthy Git histories.
-We recommend not setting this variable as part of your normal job defintion.
+We recommend not setting this variable as part of your normal job definition.

 A new configuration variable ([`SAST_GITLEAKS_HISTORIC_SCAN`](../sast/#vulnerability-filters)) can be set to change the behavior of the GitLab Secret Detection scan to run on the entire Git history of a repository.